JanBizonGD/Cloud/README.md

 Scripts were executed on ubuntu container - **not to override aws credentials** related to GridDynamics.
 I also used cloudguru AWS sandbox.
 Cloud testing was made on cloud guru playgroud.
 Cloud guru playgroud gives some credentails without need to login to account.

+Most of examples was made inside container to not override existing credentials with playgroud once.
+Files was mapped to home directory (`/root/`).

 ### Build
 Before launching petclinic website build docker image and name it : `petclinic:latest`. **(Important: When I was doing this, I used containerd and build with (multiplatform): `docker buildx build --platform linux/amd64,linux/arm64 -t...`).
 To turn on mutliplatform (containerd) in Docker Desktop - Settings/General/Use containerd for pulling and storing images - to check on**